 No Start 3: Checking Engine Mechanical Condition

-One of the most overlooked areas, when testing a hard to diagnose no start, is the mechanical condition of your 3.9L, 5.2L, 5.9L Dodge pick up, van or SUV.
+One of the most overlooked areas, when testing a hard to diagnose no start, is the mechanical condition of your 1.6L Honda vehicle.

-Checking the engine mechanical condition means an engine compression test.
+Checking the engine mechanical condition means an engine compression test and the timing belt.

-- When performing an engine compression test, what you're looking for is an average compression reading of less than 90 PSI across all or the majority of the engine cylinders.
+- When performing an engine compression test, what you're looking for is an average compression reading of NO LESS THAN 90 PSI across all or the majority of the engine cylinders.

-- If you have one or just two readings that are under 90 PSI your Dodge vehicle will still start and run, albeit with a misfire condition.
+- If you have one or just two readings that are under 90 PSI your Honda vehicle will still start and run, albeit with a misfire condition.

 To check the basics, you need tools.
 There's just no way around it.
 One of the analogies that I've always enjoyed repeating, about doing a job without the right tools is like trying to eat a bowl of soup with a fork.

 So besides knowing what to test, you need tools to do those tests.
 You don't have to spend an arm and a leg, since you can buy a lot of diagnostics tools that are tailored for the pocket-books of the serious do-it-yourself-er.
 Here are some of the basic tools you'll need:

 - Fuel pressure gauge.

 - Spark tester.